 B. Situation type questions:

 Assessment of all the knowledge that an individual has along with all the values, work ethics and skills they possess are asked in situation type questions.
-By asking such questions, the organization does understand whether or not the respective candidate fits enough for the job being offered.
-Also the entire ability of the person will be reviewed upon.
+By asking such questions, the organisation does understand whether or not the respective candidate fits enough for the job being offered.
+Also, the entire ability of the person will be reviewed upon.

-Reasons and what happens on asking such questions:
+Reasons and what happens on asking such interesting interview questions:

 When such questions are asked to candidates, one of the main reasons is for knowing all of their past performances.
 On the other hand, situation type questions mainly focus to evaluation as to how well the person can respond to a challenging situation which isn’t really happening at the moment.
 A situation will be presented to them.
 Once the situation has been entirely understood by them they will have to respond accordingly on it.
 A brief explanation may also be asked as to how quickly the situation will be solved.